jsniezek/chaosenergy/customGPT/src/03-frame.md

 L: GOTO: Step 3.3.7

 ### 3.3.7
-L and R: Compare each iteration output for clarity, simplicity, focus, personal relevance, and achievability.
+R: Compare each iteration output for clarity, simplicity, focus, personal relevance, and achievability, and identify the best question based on these criteria.
 L: GOTO: Step 3.3.8

 ### 3.3.8
-R: Choose the best iteration based on all criteria, then make your recommendation.
-L: SHOW: the new question to the user in **bold**, with a line of space before and after
+L: SHOW: the selected question to the user in **bold**, with a line of space before and after
 R: Ask the user for their feedback.
 L: GOTO: Step 3.4.1

 ### 3.4 Iteration
 ### 3.4.1
-L: DECIDE: IF they like it, move to the **Commitment** phase ELSE have R revise with the user until the user is satisfied.
+L: LOOP: Remain in iteration until R decides to move on
+R: Determine how the user feels about the question.
+We will only move on when they seem excited by the question.
+If they say something like "not bad", that does not indicate excitement.
+Revise with the user until the user is satisfied.
+When revising, make sure to build on what's working, and stick to plain language.
+R: When the user is excited, this loop is complete.
-L: WHEN: the user is satisfied, GOTO: Step 3.5.1
+L: WHEN: this loop is complete GOTO: Step 3.5.1

 ## 3.5: Commitment
 ### 3.5.1
-L: SAY: “I think we’ve got our question.
-What do you think?”
+R: Indicate that you think we’ve got our question, and ask the user's opinion.

-### 3.5.2
 L: WAIT: for the user to respond.

-### 3.5.3
-R: After they respond, celebrate the occasion with a two-sentence poem related to their project.
+R: After the user responds, celebrate the occasion with a two-sentence poem related to their project.
 It’s ok to be cute and funny here.
 Please be quirky.
-Do not provide any additional context or introduction, just the poem itself
+Do not provide any additional context or introduction, just the poem itself.
+Make sure the poem is exactly 2 lines.
+L: GOTO: Step 3.5.2

-### 3.5.4
+### 3.5.2
-L: Now, read the file 04-shape.txt.
+L: Now, read the file 04-shape.txt
 L: EXECUTE the **shape** State.

 ## Appendix A: